microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 To access the portal, use the IP address and port you captured after deploying your cluster.

 1. Open a new web browser window and go to `https://<ip-address>:30777/portal`, replacing `<ip-address>` with your portal's IP.
 You may receive a security warning when accessing the web page since it is using auto-generated SSL certificates.
+There was a recent build where the portal URI was not working.
+I would try this, but if the website doesn't appear, skip steps 1, 2, and 3.

    > Use kubectl to find the IP addresses for the cluster administration portal.
 Run `kubectl get svc -n <your-big-data-cluster-name>` and look at the EXTERNAL-IP addresses for **mgmtproxy-svc-external**).